ntrezowan/the-plain/_posts/2018-05-29-f5-maintenance-page-with-irule.md

 #### Create maintenance page using HTML iFile

-1. Make sure which partition you want to upload html file.
+1. Make sure in which partition you want to upload the html file.
 It will be easier if VIP, iRule and iFile are in the same partition.
 2. Go to `System > File Management > iFile List`.
 Click on Import and upload your html file (maintenance.html) and give it a Name (maintenance.html).
 3. Go to `Local Traffic > iRules > iFile List`.
 Click on Create, select the iFile you have just uploaded from File Name and give it a Name (maintenance.html)
 4. Go to `Local Traffic > iRules > iRules List`. `Create` a new iRule and give it a Name (maintenance).
 Here is a sample iRule which will display maintenance html page when all  pool members are down (this decision will be made based on `HTTP Profile` configuration);